 A few other significant buildings can only be viewed from the outside, including the monks' quarters (Sodo), where the monks eat, sleep and meditate; the kitchen (Daikuin) where the meals for the monks is prepared every day; and the baths and toilets (Yokushitsu and Tosu), as bathing is an important cleansing ritual in Soto Zen Buddhism.
 In addition, a beautiful belfry can be seen below the Sanmon Gate, holding a giant bronze bell which is rung four times per day.

-Those approaching Fukui from the north, e.g. from Kanazawa or Kaga Onsen, can also get off the train at Awara Onsen (one stop before Fukui by limited express train), and transfer to a bus to Eiheiji there (60 minutes, 1110 yen, one bus every 2 hours).
+Those approaching Fukui from the north (e.g. from Kanazawa or Kaga Onsen) can get off the train at Awara Onsen (one stop before Fukui by limited express train), and transfer to a bus to Eiheiji there (60 minutes, 1150 yen, one bus every 2 hours).
 On weekends and national holidays, there are three additional buses that cost only 800 yen one way.
 All buses also stop at Maruoka Castle.